 STEP 1: For best adhesive properties, start with fresh, clean skin, free of lotions or oils.
 Wash with a non-moisturizing soap; rinse well.
 (You may need to shave hair if excessive, quarter inch trim is okay)

 STEP 2: Make nipple covers.
 NEVER apply TransTape directly over nipple skin.
 ALWAYS wear a bandage or make a nipple cover using a short strip of TransTape and a toilet paper square.
-Cur 2 short strips, round the corners with scissors.
+Cut 2 short strips, round the corners with scissors.
 Tear the protective paper in 2 places and discard the middle piece.
-Fold a square of toilet paper in 3rds, the in 3rds again; creating a pad.
+Fold a square of toilet paper in 3rds, then in 3rds again; creating a pad.
 Stick the pad in the center of your strip.
 Repeat so there are 2, apply with zero stretch.

 STEP 3: Choose the size or sizes that will work best for YOUR body.
-Cut all strips to size, rounding the corners with scissors to avoid curling up on the edges and creating a more contoured look.
+Cut all strips to size, then round the corners with scissors to avoid curling up on the edges and to create a more contoured look.
 TransTape will stretch a lot, so start shorter than you think.
 We suggest starting with 3-4 sections (dark blue lines) and adjusting from there.
 For a smaller build, use 3 sections, medium build 3.5-4 sections and for large and plus size start with 4 and adjust from there.
 You don’t want it to stretch onto your back, jut under your armpit.
 You should only need 2 pieces per side, 3 max.
 Less is better.

 STEP 4: With your thumbs and index fingers, take your first strip at the first dark line, tear the protective paper, leaving it attached to your TransTape.
 If you are using multiple sizes and pieces, take your widest strip first.
 Remove the first section and discard.
 Peel back the second section, leaving the paper attached; fold and crease.
 This will create a handle so that you don’t touch the sticky part, lessening the adhesive.
 Repeat this process with all of your strips.